Ontario Employee Handbook

 In Ontario, employers have a legal responsibility to provide an environment free from sexual harassment, and to take prompt action when it occurs.
 Business owners and employers should make sure that they have a clear sexual harassment policy in place, among others to comply with their workplace obligations under the Ontario Human Rights Code (the “Code”), Occupational Health and Safety Act (“OHSA”) and Employment Standards Act, 2000 (“ESA”).

 A well-written sexual harassment policy can help foster a safe and healthy work environment.
 The policy should include details about the conduct that is considered harassment and on how the employer will deal with the issue if it arises.
+Further your handbook should have a dress code that does not promote sexism.
 If you are an employer and are not sure about how to update your sexual harassment policy, an experienced employment and Human Rights lawyer can help.

 Employment Policies Concerning Termination